Marlamin/blog/blog/2025-08-10-patreon-v2/index.md

 I'm hoping existing members won't get automatically charged again (would be weird after years of inactivity and me removing all old tiers), if you do I apologize and do not blame you for canceling.

-With that out of the way, here's something I wrote up about reactivating the Patreon:
+With that out of the way, here's something I wrote up about reactivating the Patreon...

 <!--truncate-->